genesiscommunitysuccess/docs/docs/tutorials/quick-guides/relational_db_data_from_scratch.md

 ---
 ## Introduction ##
-This guide walks you though how to setup a Genesis project using [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) and generate fields and tables configuration from existing relational database.
-At the end, you will have generated fields and tables that you can later use to develop any application that uses the same database model.
+This guide walks you though how to set up a Genesis project using [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) and generate fields and tables configuration from an existing relational database.
+At the end, you will have generated fields and tables that you can then use to develop applications that use the same database model.

 ## Prerequisites ##